Autarchy of the Private Cave

 To cut the long story short: for the final evaluation, I had this line of control panels:

-SysCP: looks good to me (they have a working demo), has customer billing module.
+SysCP: looks good to me (though demo isn’t functional), has customer billing module.
 Unsure as to where it is used, but most probably sponsors are also the users of SysCP.
-Majority of support forums is in German.
+Majority of support forums are in German.

 DTC: has no demo, only some screenshots.
 Has a set of packages for Debian lenny (which is a huge plus for maintenance and future upgrades).
 DTC is being developed by GPLHost, and is also used by GPLHost - so this is a live (used) distribution.
 Seems quite feature-rich.